VihaanMotwani/SC1015_Group9_MiniProject/README.md

 - **Evaluation:** Models were assessed based on Mean Absolute Error, Mean Squared Error, Root Mean Squared Error, and R-squared values.

 ## Results
 The models displayed varying degrees of accuracy, with ensemble methods like Random Forest and Gradient Boosting generally performing better in terms of lower error metrics and higher R-squared values.
-The detailed analysis of each model provides insights into the suitability of each regression technique based on the dataset's characteristics.
+Among these models, the GradientBoosting Model exhibits the best overall performance:
+It has the highest R-squared value (0.936), indicating it explains about 93.6% of the variance in car prices, which is superior compared to the other models.
+It also shows the lowest values in MSE and RMSE, suggesting that its predictions are closest to the actual data points.
+The MAE is slightly higher than the Random Forest model but still lower than the XGBoost and Elastic Net Models.

+## Conclusion
+In conclusion, our project successfully developed a predictive model that can estimate used car prices with high accuracy.
+This model can help automate pricing predictions for online platforms, contributing to more transparent and fair pricing in the used car market.

+Through our analysis, we discovered that factors such as the car’s brand, engine size, and the type of fuel significantly influence its price.
+For example, diesel cars generally have higher resale values than petrol cars.
+Based on these insights, we recommend that sellers focus on highlighting these features in their listings.
+For buyers, we suggest considering the total cost of ownership, not just the sticker price.

+## Future Possibilities
+For future work, we plan to incorporate additional data, such as location and individual seller ratings, to further refine our predictions.
+We also intend to deploy our model in a web application to make it accessible to a broader audience.

 ## Contributions
 - **Vihaan Motwani:** Focused on feature engineering and data visualization.
 Implemented and tuned machine learning models.